Explore

 A Morbid Tale of Human Fate

-Posted : 11 years, 6 months ago on 24 October 2012 08:23 (A review of Planet of the Apes)
+Posted : 12 years ago on 24 October 2012 08:23 (A review of Planet of the Apes)

 After 40 years, some great technological advancements and uncountable futuristic Sci fi flicks, Planet of Apes may not find itself on a favourable position to lure the tech savvy present generation of ours but never the less it is a great classic all the way on the merit of its great story and some uncompromised philosophy.
 It is a brilliant movie well ahead of its time which never seems crippled despite the limitations of available CG of that time, instead the film excels on its brilliant story idea and equally brilliant execution.